Hondarer/AI-prompts/global/markdown/markdown.md

 - Markdown

 ### Diagram Rules

+Always use PlantUML or Mermaid for diagrams.
+Never use ASCII art for flows, processes, or any diagrams.

 Default to PlantUML format.
 No filename needed in plantuml blocks.
 Use same string for `@startuml` and `caption`.
 Don't use `title`.
 Example: